Menu>>

 Three years later, in March 1951, Jim Riding bought a company called Queensgate Motors from his brother-in-law Walter Carefoot whose premises were on Blackpool Road Longridge.

-At the time Queensgate Motors consisted of just two Bedford tippers and when de-nationalisation began in 1954 a number of former BRS vehicles, with their valuable ‘A’ licences, were purchased and added to the Queensgate Motors business which than ran as a separate company for a further seven years until 1961, at which time it was then wholly amalgamated into the W & J Riding business.
+At that time in 1951 Queensgate Motors consisted of just two Bedford tippers and when de-nationalisation began in 1954 a number of former BRS vehicles, with their valuable ‘A’ licences, were purchased and added to the newly named Queensgate Motors (1954) Ltd business which Jim Riding ran as a separate company for a total of nine years from 1951 until 1962, after which time it was wholly amalgamated into the W & J Riding business and the Queensgate Motors name disappeared from all the vehicles when they were repainted.

 At this time Ernie Higginson, from the Preston BRS depot, joined the company and thanks to his connections got Riding’s into the ICI Hillhouse works at Blackpool which opened up a vast amount of traffic for the company between Lancashire and the North East.